jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 ### Review Length

-While I am not at the point of parsing meaning from text, I did wonder if there was any relationship to just how long the review is.
+While I am not at the point of getting meaning from text data, I did wonder if there were any relationships to just how long the review is.
 In other words, are people more likely to write longer positive or negative reviews?

 ![average review length graph](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/avg-review-length-bar.png?raw=true){: .center-block :}